 5th & 6th Semester

-REQUIRED GROUP 1: One of the following *:
+REQUIRED GROUP 1: Two courses from the following:

 7th & 8th Semester

 A Program Advisory Council (PAC) is a group of volunteers that provides expert advice to a school or department on program related matters such as curriculum, program review, technology and trends in the industry, discipline or profession.
 For more information, see PDF fileSenate Policy #158 (Program Advisory Councils).

 Head of Location Intelligence

 Director of Sales

 Former Program Manager - ADS & Geospatial Systems